tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

 The function `createSideEffect` is used to schedule some work after a component has mounted, unmounted, or updated.
-This works similar to the `useEffect` hook found in React.
-There are some differences though.
-With React, a useEffect hook is triggered on both mount and update with the same function.
-The unmount logic is also triggered before every update.
+This works similar to the `useEffect` hook found in React and maps directly to the class lifecycle hooks:

-With `createSideEffect` you will pass one or two functions which represent mount and unmount respectively.
-Only one is required.
-They map directly to `componentDidMount` and `componentWillUnmount`.
-If you wish to hook into `componentDidUpdate`, simply return a new function from the `componentDidMount` handler.
+`componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.

 <a name="create-side-effect-examples"></a>